anchore/binny/README.md

   - `binny install` to install all tools in the configuration
   - `binny install <name>` to install a specific tool
   - `binny check` to verify all configured tools are installed
-  - `binny update-lock` to update any pinned versions in the configuration with the latest available versions
+  - `binny update-lock` to update any pinned versions in the configuration with the latest available versions (and within any given constraints)

 You can add tools to the configuration one of two ways:
     - manually, by adding a new entry to the configuration file (see the [Configuration](#configuration) section below)